-Firstly there are fewer properties on the market meaning that there is less competition for buyers’ attention.
-I don’t remember a year when this has been more the case than this year.
+Should you sell in winter?
+Firstly, winter is a good time to sell your home because there are fewer properties on the market, meaning that there is less competition for buyers’ attention.
+Last year this has been definitely the case.
 Some agents suggest sellers will get closer to their asking price too, as buyers know they have fewer alternatives.

 The other side of this same coin is that it’s easier to make your home stand out from the (smaller) crowd of homes on sale.
 In the colder months the emphasis is on making a property homely and warm, both literally and figuratively.